-The following table summarizes our compensation plans under which our equity securities are authorized for issuance as of December 31, 2010:

-EQUITY COMPENSATION PLAN INFORMATION (1)(2)
+The following table summarizes our compensation plans under which our equity securities are authorized for issuance as of December 31, 2011: EQUITY COMPENSATION PLAN INFORMATION (1)(2)

+Weighted- Number of Shares

+to be Issued Upon Average Remaining Available

+Exercise of Exercise Price for Future Issuance

+Outstanding of Outstanding Under Equity

+Stock Options Stock Options Compensation Plans

+3,000,000 \$ 1.34 123,470

+- - -

+3,000,000 \$ 1.34 123,470

-Number of Shares to be Issued Upon Exercise of Outstanding Stock Options Weighted- Average Exercise Price of Outstanding Stock Options Number of Shares Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders 3,000,000 \$ 1.34 123,470 Equity compensation plans not approved by security holders 5,000 2.00 - Total 3,005,000 \$ 1.34 123,470
+Exercise of Outstanding Stock Options 3,000,000 to be Issued Upon Exercise of Outstanding Stock Options 3,000,000 Average Exercise Price of Outstanding Stock Options 1.34

-- (1) Includes the 2007 Incentive Stock and Awards Plan.
-See the footnotes found in the consolidated financial statements included herein for information related to the equity compensation plans. - (2) On January 25, 2012, the Board determined that it was in the best interests of the Company and its stockholders to amend the 2007 Plan to, among other things, increase the maximum number of shares issuable under the 2007 Plan by 27,000,000 shares to 30,000,000 shares, and to reserve such shares for issuance under the 2007 Plan (the "Plan Amendment"), subject to stockholder approval of the Plan Amendment.
+(1) Includes the 2007 Incentive Stock and Awards Plan.
+See the footnotes found in the consolidated financial statements included herein for information related to the equity compensation plans.

+On January 25, 2012, the Board determined that it was in the best interests of the Company and its stockholders to amend the 2007 Plan to, among other things, increase the maximum number of shares issuable under the 2007 Plan by 27,000,000 shares to 30,000,000 shares, and to reserve such shares for issuance under the 2007 Plan (the "Plan Amendment"), subject to stockholder approval of the Plan Amendment.
 Our stockholders approved the Plan Amendment in an action by written consent on January 25, 2012.
 The Plan Amendment will become effective on, or about, February 28, 2012, following our compliance with certain information requirements of the SEC

 ITEM 13.
-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS AND DIRECTOR INDEPENDENCE
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE